jhs/build-couchdb/README.md

 On **Red Hat Enterprise Linux**:

-The procedure is the same as Fedora, but also install the `ruby-rdoc` package.
+The procedure is the same as Fedora, but also install the `ruby-rdoc` and `help2man` packages.

 On **Debian**, first install `sudo` and add yourself to `/etc/sudoers`.